-So I started to brainstorm.
-There are so many ways that staying home keeps money in your pocket!
+There are so many ways that staying home with your kids keeps money in your pocket!

 I love staying home with my kids.
 It’s a challenge at times, and I won’t lie to you and say that every day is perfect.
 But, I know it’s the right choice for my family for this season in our lives.

 Are you looking for that extra push to make your stay at home dream a reality?
-Check out this list of the many ways I’ve found staying at home works for you and your wallet!
+Have you considered these ways that you’ll actually save money by staying at home?
+Take a look, then go scribble down your own budget.

-How to be a Stay at Home Mom and Save Money
+How I Save Money as a Stay at Home Mom

 Many moms who work find it to be too stressful to deal with pumping.
 Pumping is really stressful, no judgment here.
 Because I was able to stay home, I breastfed both my son and daughter for over a full year for free.
 Formula costs at least $30 per week.